antonioSF/css/README.md

 * Keep your CSS Declarations short.

-* Nesting is bad - do no more than 3 levels deep of nesting if you have to.
+* Avoid nesting with Sass - do no more than 3 levels deep of nesting if you have to.

 * @extend should be avoided.